 How much does Vertical farming cost?

 How profitable is Vertical farming?
+Is vertical farming profitable?

+Is vertical farming profitable?
 Yes, Vertical farming is profitable for few crops but not for all and as the investment is very high it becomes necessary to have a good profit through growing crops.
 Lemon, Cinnamon, and lettuces are the high profit crops in vertical farming.

 While the vertical concept still represents a small part of the global food production industry, the benefits it offers to our ever-expanding population could tilt the farming landscape by 90 degrees.
 Going vertical allows us to put a lot more product in a single spot.
 It allows us to circulate air easier, administer light easier, allows us to have massive growing plants.

 Less water is used as about a million gallons of water is saved per week and using about 1% of the land compared to traditional farming.
 In indoor farm, the water is put back into the roots, so they take the water up and they transpire that waiter and after condensing it all it is put back in the system.
 So, 99% of the water that is transported in the field and lost is captured and recirculated in the farms.

 While these concerns are valid, several vertical farms are powered by renewable technologies and recycle many of their resources.
 The use of energy efficient LED lighting reduces power consumption, while the blue and red shades of light are even more economical to run.
 The optimized crop production process also allows vertical farmers to reduce the amount of water used and many vertical farms are served by rainwater harvesting system.
 Some even collect and recycle the water that condenses within the controlled environment itself.
 The closed cycle approach has the added benefit of preventing nutrients and fertilizers from damaging lands or being washed in rivers and streams.

 - Hydroponic Mushrooms – Amazing Soilless Mushroom Cultivation